Floorp-Projects/Floorp/remote/doc/Building.md

 RemoteAgent.manifest, moz.build files, and jar.mn.
 All the JS modules (files ending with `.jsm`) are symlinked into the build and can be changed without rebuilding.
-The Remote Agent’s startup code found under remote/components/rust/ is written in Rust and requires rebuilds when changed.

 You may also opt out of building all the WebDriver specific components ([Marionette], and the Remote Agent) by setting the following flag in